 In order to do register, enable developer mode in WSA and run Add-AppxPackage -Register path-to-extracted-msix\AppxManifest.xml

 Now, Windows Subsystem for Android will install the required apps and files for Play Store.
-Like we said in the beginning of this article, this is no easy task.
+As we said at the beginning of this article, this is no easy task.

-To sign in with your Google account, copy the kernel file from Github and replace the kernel file inside the tools folder of the extracted msix.
+To sign in with your Google account, copy the kernel file from GitHub and replace the kernel file inside the tools folder of the extracted mix.

 Once all the above is done, enter the ADB shell and run the following command:

-Although the instructions are available, it’s not for beginners and it’s better to wait for a third-party tool to automate the entire process.
+Although the instructions are available, they’re not for beginners, and it’s better to wait for a third-party tool to automate the entire process.

 Have you also managed to get the Google Play Store on your Windows 11 device?
 Share your process and experience with us in the comments section below.